Diana Beresford-Kroeger

-Diana Bernadette Beresford-Kroeger (born July 25, 1944) is an Irish botanist, medical biochemist, polymath, and author, who was born in Islington, England and resides near Ottawa, Ontario, Canada.
+Diana Bernadette Beresford-Kroeger (born July 25, 1944) is an Irish botanist, medical biochemist, polymath, and author, who was born in Islington, London, England, and resides near Ottawa, Ontario, Canada.

 She is known for her ability to bring an understanding and appreciation of the scientific complexities of nature to the general public.
 In the foreword to one of her books, Arboretum America, a Philosophy of the Forest, E. O. Wilson wrote, "Diana Beresford-Kroeger is one of the rare individuals who can accomplish this outwardly simple but inwardly complex and difficult translation from the non-human to human realms".

 Early life

 Beresford-Kroeger was orphaned at a young age and raised in Ireland by a bachelor uncle, Patrick O'Donoghue, who was a noted athlete, chemist, scholar, and bibliophile.
 He nurtured her quest for knowledge and encouraged her to read and discuss everything from Irish poetry, world religions, and philosophy, to physics and quantum mechanics.
 She attended private schools in Ireland and England.
 Her summers were spent in the countryside in West Cork and Kerry, which is where she received the lessons of her folk lineage.
 A great-aunt taught her the early Irish Brehon law as well as Druidic philosophy and ancient ethnobotanical medicine.